-All inter-league preseason and post-season play shall be sanctioned by the HHSAA.
+All inter-league athletic contests shall be sanctioned by the HHSAA.
+All such contests shall be subject to these Administrative Regulations.

-F. Awards

-- A member school or individual player may not accept an award directly from an outside person or organization without the approval of their league and the HHSAA.
+- F. Awards - 1.
+A member school or individual player may not accept an award directly from an outside person or organization without the approval of their league and the HHSAA.
 Any member school or individual player found guilty of accepting monetary awards shall be ineligible from further competition until reinstated by the HHSAA.
 Member schools and individual players may accept awards of minimal intrinsic value for participation in HHSAA sanctioned school or non-school competition. - 2.
 Member schools or individual players may not accept cash awards for any interscholastic competition sponsored and/or approved by the HHSAA.